 Conclusions.
 Women of different ages, parities, and educational levels would likely take advantage of an OTC option were OCs available at low cost.
 Improving clinic provision of OCs should be considered.

-Perceptions of the Safety of Oral Contraceptives among a predominantly Latina population in TexasDaniel Grossman, Leticia Fernandez, Kristine Hopkins, Jon Amastae, and Joseph E. Potter.
+Daniel Grossman, Leticia Fernandez, Kristine Hopkins, Jon Amastae, and Joseph E. Potter

-Contraception; 2010 81: 254–260.
+Contraception 2010; 81: 254–260.

 Abstract